sottorivalab/letter_Dentro_et_al_2021/README.md

 * `figure3.R`: Code to generate figure 3
 * `example_simulated`: a directory with all the code to run the simulated weme example using some tools from the original PCWAG consensus pipeline, all the information to run the example are in the `Example_simulated.Rmd` file
 * `weme_test_BB_B`: in this directory you can find the code to reproduce the example and the simulation done in figure 2 of the letter, all the information and the code to run a minimal example are contained in the `CC_overdispersion.Rmd` Rmarkdown.
 The file `runner.R` actually runs the whole simulation and plots the output (Figure 2), the only input needed id the histogram of rho values estimated from the data that is automatically loaded from the parent directory.
+* `pyclone_refits`: a direectory with the scripts to rerun the pyclone inference as done in the letter, more information below.

+### Germline Analysis

 For the germline analysis the function `generate_report_overdispersion` provides a complete report for overdispersion, with the 6 plots included in the Supplementary Data and binomial and beta-binomial MLE paramters.
 The input requires 5 objects that can be obtained from the PCWAG data release: